Lockheed Martin F-35 Lightning II procurement: India

 In 2010, the Indian Navy received a briefing from Lockheed Martin on the F-35 via an RFI.

 In January 2018, sources in the Indian Ministry of Defence were reportedly considering the possibility of an order for the F-35, and a request for information should follow at an unknown later date.

 In February 2018, it was reported that the Indian Air Force was interested in the procurement of 126 F-35As, and that a classified briefing by Lockheed Martin had been requested.
 Any deal would have to include partial local manufacturing facilities as per Indian legislation as part of the Make in India initiative.

 In March 2018, Indian Air Force Chief of the Air Staff Birender Singh Dhanoa clarified that no request was made for the F-35, nor for a classified briefing.
 Soon after, however, US Navy Admiral and United States Pacific Command commander Harry B. Harris Jr. came out in support of a potential F-35 sale to India, stating that the US Pacific Command supports a series of potential sales, including the F-35.

 In February 2025, President Donald Trump stated in a joint news conference with Prime Minister Narendra Modi that he would offer to sell the F-35 to India.
 However, Trump clarified that the offer was only in the proposal stage and would be part of a larger tranche of military sales to India.
-Furthermore, during his first official visit to India in April 2025, Vice President Vance expressed his admiration for the Indian Air Force and reaffirmed his government's strong support for India's acquisition of the F-35, emphasizing the jet’s unmatched capabilities to enhance India’s national defense.
+Furthermore, during his first official visit to India in April 2025, Vice President JD Vance expressed his admiration for the Indian Air Force and reaffirmed his government's strong support for India's acquisition of the F-35, emphasizing the jet’s unmatched capabilities to enhance India’s national defense.

 However, in late July 2025, Bloomberg reported that India has already rejected its requirement of the aircraft.
 While the Indian Ministry of Defence has not confirmed any of this, the Indian Ministry of External Affairs maintained that India has not held any formal discussions about the aircraft's procurement with the USA.